Using the Keyframer

 * Go back to the Position tab.

-* Place the TVPaint brush outside the current project to the left using the HUD and then create an animation key for the position variable at the beginning of the layer.
+* Place the TVPaint brush outside the current project to the left using the HUD and then create an FX Stack keyframe for the position variable at the beginning of the layer.

-* Now create an animation key for the Position variable at the end of the layer and place the TVPaint brush outside the current project as before but this time to the right.
+* Now create a FX Stack keyframe for the Position variable at the end of the layer and place the TVPaint brush outside the current project as before but this time to the right.

 * As needed, you may adjust the position of the movement key points using the numeric fields and mini-sliders (use the values shown opposite).
 The X and Y fields represent the position of the brush center on the screen.